Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 The photos used in this site were obtained from:

+- The portrait on the landing page is a 'selfie' taken by myself - clearly nobody else would want that in their album.
 - Image of the Rig – Was one of several taken by me on a visit to West Texas in 2018
 - The pixelated map was created in [amCharts](https://pixelmap.amcharts.com/)
 - E6 Company logo was copied from [LinkedIn](https://www.linkedin.com/company/element-six/)